Vidaliar/Team-Parmesean-Games/README.md

 Objective
 Game-play instructions

-Use the A and D keys to rotate the space to move the ball out of a maze to reach the goal point.
+Use the A and D keys to rotate the space to move the ball out of a maze to reach the goal point through multiple levels.

 ## Impediments
 Struggles or surprises you encountered during the development of the game